mickem/caliper-docker/README.md

 # caliper-docker
-A docker file for caliper (which in turn is a cras server)
+A docker file for caliper (which in turn is a crash server)

+For details on caliper see https://github.com/rrohrer/Caliper